theomeli/text-retrieval-engine/README.md

 2 this is the second document
 3 this is another document
 ```
-The assumption we do is that index that will be created will be fit in RAM so that it doesn't need to be stored in an external memory.
+The assumption we do is that index that will be created will be fit in RAM so that it doesn't need to be stored in external memory.

 2. *Query Processing*: a txt file is given as an input.
 In this file each line has the query id, the number of answers that will be returned and query words.
 First line has the number of queries.
 For example: <br />
 ```